Complete List of Publications

 - Published Non-Refereed Articles in Professional Journals and Magazines

-Agyeman, J, Matthews, C and Sobel H (forthcoming 2017) From Loncheras to Lobsta Love: Food Trucks, Equity and Social Justice.
+Agyeman, J, Matthews, C and Sobel H (forthcoming August 2017) From Loncheras to Lobsta Love: Food Trucks, Cultural Identity and Social Justice.
 (MIT Press)

 McLaren D and Agyeman, J (December 2015) Sharing Cities: A Case for Truly Smart and Sustainable Cities (MIT Press)